rotemdvir/Bush631-Fall22/index.md

 **Syllabus**:

-  - [html](/assets/Syl_Fall22.html) version: more interactive and allows you to read the sections using separate tabs.
+  - [html version](/assets/Syl_Fall22.html): more interactive and allows you to read the sections using separate tabs.
-  - PDF version: the classic approach.
+  - [PDF version](/assets/Bush_Syllabus2022.pdf): the classic approach to course syllabus.

 **Tasks and Assignments**